Ernar2002/Rest-Electricity-Billing-System/README.md

 __Running this application locally__

 ---
+Firstly you should `create a database` from your PgAdmin4 and `set url of db to properties`. \
 There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the `main` method in the `kz.iitu.itse1905.damir.rest_electricity_billing_system.RestElectricityBillingSystemApplication` class from your IDE.

 Alternatively you can use the Spring Boot Maven plugin like so: